Skynet (Terminator): Terminator 3: Rise of the Machines

-The events of Judgment Day were ultimately not prevented, but merely postponed.
-In Terminator 3: Rise of the Machines, Skynet is being developed by Cyber Research Systems (CRS) as a software system designed to make real-time strategic decisions as well as protect their computer systems from cyber attacks.
-As explained in a deleted scene, CRS is an in-house software developer for the US military, which gained access to Cyberdyne's original designs for Skynet from the patents that the company registered with the government.
-Skynet's development is being overseen by US Air Force officer Lieutenant General Robert Brewster.
-Unknown to CRS, Skynet began to spread beyond its original computing base through the Internet and various other digital media as a form of computer virus.
+Judgment Day was ultimately not prevented, but merely postponed.
+Cyber Research Systems (CRS), an in-house software developer for the US military which gained access to Cyberdyne's original patents, is developing Skynet as a software system designed to make real-time strategic decisions as well as protect their computer systems from cyber attacks, overseen by US Air Force officer Lieutenant General Robert Brewster.
+Unknown to CRS, Skynet begins to spread beyond its original computing base through the Internet under the guise of a computer virus.
 The future Skynet also sends a T-X Terminator back in time to kill John Connor's future subordinates in the human resistance, including his future wife and second-in-command, Kate Brewster, the daughter of Robert.

-In the film, Skynet penetrates networked machines around the world, causing malfunctions.
-This was originally believed to be the effects of a new virus and increasing pressure was placed on CRS to purge the corrupted systems.
-CRS attempted to eliminate it from the US defense mainframes by tasking Skynet with removing the infection, effectively telling the program to destroy itself.
-Skynet took control of the various machines and robots in the CRS facility and used them to kill the personnel and secure the building.
-John Connor and Kate Brewster attempted to attack Skynet's computer core, hoping to stop it before it proceeded to its next attack, only to find they could not.
-Unlike the Skynet that rose in 1997 during the original timeline, ten years of technological advancement meant that this Skynet had no computer core: it existed as a distributed software network, spread out on thousands of computers across the world, from dorm rooms to office buildings.
-Shortly afterward, Skynet began a nuclear bombardment of the human race with the launch systems it had infected.
-Judgment Day occurred despite Connor and Brewster's efforts.
+As Skynet penetrates networked machines around the world, CRS attempts to eliminate it from the US defense mainframes by tasking Skynet with removing the infection and effectively deleting itself.
+Skynet responds by taking control of CRS' various machines and robots and using them to kill the CRS personnel and secure the facility.
+John Connor and Kate Brewster attempted to attack Skynet's computer core, hoping to stop it before it proceeded to its next attack, only to find that ten years of technological advancement meant that Skynet no longer had such a core, now existing as a distributed software network spread out across thousands of civilian computer systems.
+From the infected launch systems, Skynet was able to start Judgement Day despite Connor and Brewster's efforts.